mattb2401/gcalendar/README.md

 - Work on timezone issue when creating events on the calendar

 ## To contribute
-To contribute just do a pull request and when you are done just do a merge request.
+To contribute just do a clone and when you are done just do a merge request.